victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ```
 Please note that the --express parameter value is a [OGNL](https://commons.apache.org/dormant/commons-ognl/) expression, which offers a powerful way to operate with objects and its attributes in this context

-For example the following command will filter all objects of MyClass having "b" attribute equals to "Culture"
+For example the following command will filter all objects of MyClass having `b` attribute equals to "Culture"

-` vmtool --action getInstances -className com.test.MyClass --express 'instances.{? #this.b.equals("Culture")}`
+` vmtool --action getInstances -className com.test.MyClass --express 'instances.{? #this.b.equals("Culture")}'`

 NOTE:

 * `instances.{? #this.b.equals("Culture")}` can be seen as the Java expression: `instances.stream().filter(x->x.equals("Culture)).collect(Collectors.toList())`

-So in this way if we need to get the value of `a` attribute of those objects then:
+So in this way if is required to get the value of `a` attribute of those objects then:

 `vmtool --action getInstances -className com.test.MyClass --express 'instances.{? #this.b.equals("Culture")}.{#this.a}'`